esnitkin914/Comparative_Genomics/day1_afternoon/README.md

 Your steps should be:

-1) Create two PBS scripts comparing your colR and colS genomes to the reference genomes and submit to cluster
+1) Create two SLURM scripts comparing your colR and colS genomes to the reference genomes and submit to cluster
 2) Perform variant annotation against the ACICU reference genome with snpEff
 3) Create parsed annotated variant matrix
 4) Determine if colR has a pmrB mutation that the colS isolate does not, and compare it to the mutation found in the paper